desponda/inbox-whisperer/features/completed/go-backend-api.md

 - Next: Add tests for handlers and service unit tests.

 ### 6. CI & Quality
-- [ ] Add Makefile targets for lint, test, and build
+- [x] Add Makefile targets for lint, test, and build (see Makefile for unified backend/frontend targets)
 - [ ] Set up GitHub Actions for CI

 ---